aws-samples/cfn101-workshop/content/basics/templates/intrinsic-functions/index.md

 ::::
 ::::tab{id="local" label="Local development"}
 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** link in a new tab and log in to your AWS account.
-1. Click on the stack name, for example **cfn-workshop-intrinsic-functions**.
+1. Select the stack name, for example **cfn-workshop-intrinsic-functions**.
 1. In the top right corner click on **Update**.
 1. In **Prepare template**, choose **Replace current template**.
 1. In **Template source**, choose **Upload a template file**.